 Doing it yourself

-If you are determined to do the job yourself, proceed with caution and be ready for mess.
+If you're determined to do the job yourself, proceed with caution and be ready for mess.
 It can also be difficult to work out if your walls are load-bearing and where hidden pipes and wires are.
 If you’re unsure at all, seek help from a professional.

-Work out the size of the lintel or, if your wall is load-bearing, the reinforced steel joist
+Mark out your opening... then work out the size of the lintel or, if your wall is load-bearing, the reinforced steel joist.

 For a partition wall that doesn’t bear any weight, you need to take out the plasterboard and brickwork you don’t want, re-plaster and make good the floor.